jeannier/keep-speakers-alive/README.md

 ## Installation

 Download the ps1 file

-Go to : Windows > cmd > Run as administrator
+Go to : Windows button > Windows PowerShell > Run as administrator

 - cd [directory where the file is]
-- Set-ExecutionPolicy unrestricted
+- Set-ExecutionPolicy unrestricted -Force
 - ./keep_speakers_alive.ps1
 - Set-ExecutionPolicy restricted